wmde/wikibase-release-pipeline/docs/adr/0003-tarball-contents.md

 The `vendor` folder will not be included in the tarball as composer dependencies should be merged by the [composer merge plugin](https://github.com/wikimedia/composer-merge-plugin).

-The tarball package *WILL* include a part from the source-code the following additions.
+The tarball package *WILL* include apart from the source-code the following additions.

 - Release notes (RELEASE-NOTES-N.NN) (example RELEASE-NOTES-1.36)
 - Historic changes (HISTORY) (Previous release notes in one file)
-- git submodule dependencies
+- git submodules

 The tarball will *NOT* include.